in-rolls/quota_elite_quality/README.md

-## Effect of Gender Quotas on the Quality of Elites
+## Effect of Gender Quotas on Some Qualities of Elites

 ### Context